19 Must-Follow Mental Health Influencers on Instagram!

 Bio

-- Follower count: 1.8M
+- Follow count: 1.8M

-- Nedra Glover Tawwab, Therapist
+- Nedra Glover Tawwab, #nedranuggets

 This account is educational, yes, but it also provides actionable communication skills and scripts to help people feel confident when communicating.

-Best Bilingual
+Best bilingual

-– @dr.marielbuque
+@dr.marielbuque

 Bio

-Dr. Buque is the author of “Break the Cycle of Trauma and hosts a podcast called “Growing Up Latina,” so she has a very unique perspective to bring to her followers.
-Another thing we love about her feed is the therapy tea sessions.
-Sometimes she endearingly refers to them as “hot tea” for extra spicy topics.
+The author of Break the Cycle of Trauma and host of a podcast called Growing Up Latina, Dr. Buque brings a unique perspective to her followers.
+We also love her feed’s “therapy tea sessions.”
+When they address spicy topics, she endearingly refers to them as “hot tea.”

 @michaeljameswong